svalinn/DAGMC/doc/usersguide/trelis_basics.rst

                                    [normal_tolerance <normal tolerance>]
                                    [verbose] [fatal_on_curves]

+The meaning of these different options are described below

+**Faceting Tolerance** -  Specifies how far a facet is allowed
+                          to be from the CAD representation of a surface in the faceting algorithm.

+**Lenth Tolerance** -     Specifies the maximum allowed length
+                          of a facet edge.

+**Normal Tolerance** -    Specifies the maximum allowed change
+                          in angle between then normal vector
+			  of two adjacent facets.

 For example to produce a file called, geometry.h5m with faceting tolerances and length tolerances of 1.0e-4 cm and 5.0 cm respectively
 ::